 What is blood?

-We know that blood is made mostly of plasma.
-But there are 3 main types of blood cells that circulate with the plasma:
+Blood is made mostly of plasma, but 3 main types of blood cells circulate with the plasma:

-- Platelets, which help the blood to clot.
+- Platelets help the blood to clot.
 Clotting stops the blood from flowing out of the body when a vein or artery is broken.
 Platelets are also called thrombocytes.